 - Breakdown cost per meal

-- Look for ways to get perks, bonuses, or sponsors to help stretch your budget
+- Look for ways to get deals, discounts, or sponsors to help stretch your budget

 - Don’t forget any service charges or taxes

 Most importantly, have a conversation with your CSM and/or chefs.
 If you like aspects of a menu but want to see other options, just ask!
 The menus are a great guide, but don't let them limit you from creating what is perfect for your event.
 At the end of the day, chefs are creative people who want to create something beautiful for their guests.